Hrily/FileGopherServer/README.md

 ## TODO

 - [ ] Implement efficient method to check a file is text or binary.
-- [ ] Implement efficient method to send file to client.
-- [ ] Add option to list hidden files.
+- [x] Add option to list hidden files.

 ## Documentation